‘Grey’s Anatomy’ Season 15 Spoilers: Meredith Is Hooking Up With DeLuca

 According to a Sept.
 10 report by Hollywood Life, the brand new Grey’s Anatomy Season 15 trailer has dropped, and it reveals that Meredith will be hooking up with the hunky Dr. Andrew DeLuca, or at least she’ll be fantasizing about it.

-The trailer reminds fans that the show has been through 15 seasons of “feels,” and reveals the two new handsome doctors that are now employed by Grey Sloan Memorial Hospital, including actor Chris Carmack (The O.C., Nashville) as the hospital’s new “ortho god,” and newcomer Alex Landi, as the show’s first gay male surgeon.
+The trailer reminds fans that the show has been through 15 seasons of “feels,” and reveals the two new handsome doctors that are now employed by Grey Sloan Memorial Hospital.
+These new physicians include actor Chris Carmack (The O.C., Nashville) as the hospital’s new “ortho god,” and newcomer Alex Landi, as the show’s first gay male surgeon — according to the Inquisitr.

-The Grey’s Anatomy trailer also promises “juicy drama,” while revealing that Owen and Amelia seem to be getting along great, especially since she’s helping him take care of his foster child, but also letting viewers know that Teddy is back in Seattle, and that she is 11 weeks pregnant with Owen’s baby.
+The Grey’s Anatomy trailer also promises “juicy drama,” while revealing that Owen and Amelia seem to be getting along great — especially since she’s helping him take care of his foster child — but also letting viewers know that Teddy is back in Seattle, and that she is 11 weeks pregnant with Owen’s baby.

-As for Meredith’s steamy hook up with DeLuca, the trailer calls the moment, “one jaw dropping twist” as DeLuca is seen making eyes at Meredith at the hospital.
-Later, flashes of a scene of them in kissing and rolling around in bed together plays.
+As for Meredith’s steamy hook up with DeLuca, the trailer calls the moment “one jaw dropping twist,” as DeLuca is seen making eyes at Meredith at the hospital.
+Later, a scene showing the two kissing and rolling around in bed together is revealed in brief flashes.

 These DeLuca sibs! ????????
 Who else is signing up to learn Italian immediately? ????????♀️ #GreysAnatomy